mahendra581/BANGKIT-2023-HENING/README.md

 Improvement
 ==
-We added new feature about courses
+We added new feature in this API about courses
 --
 End-point URL:
 - GET all courses: https://hening-389005.et.r.appspot.com/api/v1/courses